MetaMuffin/discord-status-deamon/README.md

 The daemon is a nodejs-server where a patched discord version can connect and update the stored information.
 The formated status can be dowloaded via http (i.e. curl)

+Note: The daemon only provides information about the server that is currently selected in the discord ui as it reads from the html source.

 ## Installation

 1. Setting up the server